farmalloc/exp_collective_farmalloc/README.md

 ### Step 3.
 Purely-Local Aware Placement

 Now, we modify the `LinkedList` to use local memory.
-This corresponds to the purely-local ware placement (Section 2.2 and 4.3) in the paper.
+This corresponds to the purely-local aware placement (Section 2.2 and 4.3) in the paper.

 Our placement strategy here is to place as many nodes as possible in local memory, giving higher priority to the closer node to the header.